angeluriot/Papermap/doc/contribute/paper.md

 * The options are:
 	* `Yes`: the paper has been published in a journal
-	* `No (preprint)`: the paper is a preprint, it has not been published in a journal yet
+	* `No`: the paper is a preprint (or an institutional report), it has not been published in a journal yet

 ## Journal*